Aakash-Sriram/polkakit/README.md

 # Polkakit

-Polkakit is a lightweight TypeScript SDK and CLI for interacting with Substrate-based chains (Polkadot, Kusama, and parachains) built on top of `@polkadot/api`.
+Lightweight TypeScript SDK and CLI for Substrate-based chains (Polkadot, Kusama, parachains).

-This repository includes:
+## Install

-- A small SDK under `src/lib/` with helpers for connecting to nodes, querying chain state, decoding blocks, and inspecting events and assets.
+npm install polkakit

-- A CLI under `src/cli/` (Commander-based) exposing common developer commands.
+This README documents the public SDK helpers in `src/lib/` and the CLI in `src/cli/`.
-- Small example/test scripts under `src/test/` demonstrating functionality.
+Development/example scripts under `src/test/` exist but are intentionally not documented here.

 ---